-&lt;sup>190 Mondon, 2013, p 22
+189 Ibidem, p.
+440. 190 Mondon, 2013, p.
+22.

-It must be underlined that 'Sarkozy's appropriation of radical-right themes was limited for the most part to rhetoric, 191, and that his government did not systematically and consistently implement extreme-right policies.
-However, the 2007 campaign strategy had some noticeable impacts on the right-wing party discourses, laws and policies in France.
-Nicolas Sarkozy's government drafted two laws on immigration: the Law on immigration control, integration and asylum, in 2007, and the Law on immigration, integration and nationality, in 2011.
-The first law promoted a 'chosen immigration' with much stricter grounds to access residence permits, notably regarding the criterion for family reunification.
-An UMP Member of Parliament, Thierry Mariani, tried to pass an amendment to this law, imposing DNA tests for family reunifications, but this initiative was aborted by the government in 2009 due to 'particularly constraining legal difficulties'.
-193 The second law mainly extended repressive measures for undocumented migrants.
-Moreover, Nicolas Sarkozy publicly expressed a wish to implement a forced loss of nationality for people of foreign descent attempting to kill a person in position of public authority, but this contested measure was abandoned during Parliamentary debates.
-194 However, one of the most controversial policies of Sarkozy's government, has been the 'unprecedented campaign of stigmatisation' directed towards Roma people, in August 2010.
-After declaring that 'we must do away with unauthorised Roma camps.
-They are lawless no-go areas which are intolerable in France, the president urged his government to act and the Ministry of Interior issued a circular on the 5th of August, to take 'systematic action to dismantle illegal camps, priority given to those of Roma'.
-197 This political decision received an extensive international media coverage and has been firmly condemned by many international organisations, including the EU, the Council of Europe
+Law on Immigration, Integration and Nationality, in 2011192.
+The first law promoted a "chosen immigration" with much stricter grounds to access residence permits, notably regarding the criterion for family reunification.
+An UMP Member of Parliament, Thierry Mariani, tried to pass an amendment to this law, imposing DNA tests for family reunifications, but this initiative was aborted by the government in 2009 due to "particularly constraining legal difficulties193."
+The second law mainly extended repressive measures for undocumented migrants.
+Moreover, Nicolas Sarkozy publicly expressed a wish to implement a forced loss of nationality for people of foreign descent attempting to kill a person in position of public authority, but this contested measure was abandoned during Parliamentary debates194.
+However, one of the most controversial policies of Sarkozy's government, has been the "unprecedented campaign of stigmatisation 195" directed towards Roma people, in August 2010.
+After declaring that "we must do away with unauthorised Roma camps.
+They are lawless no-go areas which are intolerable in France196," the president urged his government to act and the Ministry of Interior issued a circular on 5 August, to take "systematic action to dismantle illegal camps, priority given to those of Roma197."
+This political decision received an extensive international media coverage and has been firmly condemned by many international organisations, including the EU, the Council of Europe and the UN, so much so that the circular was repealed and replaced a month later by another circular which did not specifically mention Roma people.
+With this episode, Nacu underlines that "it was the first time in decades that French authorities explicitly designated one ethnic group as a supposed threat to French identity, using the rhetoric of xenophobia against it and thus adopting positions on immigration close to those of the extreme right198."
+Another key policy which was reflecting a mainstreaming of far-right ideology, was the launching, by Sarkozy's government, of a 100 days "Grand Debate on National Identity," which was further described as an "electoral appeal to an extreme right-wing electorate

-Caravalho and Geddes, 2012.
+192 Carvalho & Geddes, 2012.